-The Genomic Medicine Center at Children's Mercy was established in 2011.
-Among the first of its kind with a pediatric focus, the center provides clinical genomic services and is an epicenter for genomic research.
-Although our focus is sequencing and analysis of rare inherited diseases in children, plans are underway for expansion into a translational cancer genomics program and the use of pharmacogenomics in precision medicine.
+Among the first of its kind with a pediatric focus, the Genomic Medicine Center at Children's Mercy provides clinical genomic services and is an epicenter for genomic research.
+Although the Center focuses on sequencing and analyzing rare inherited diseases in children, expansion plans are underway to include translational cancer genomics and research on the use of pharmacogenomics in precision medicine.

 An experienced team in genome analysis

-Our staff includes MDs, PhDs, RNs and clinical laboratory scientists experienced in genome analysis.
-Team members feature board-certified clinical molecular geneticists, genetic counselors, bioinformaticians and software engineers.
-We work closely with the Bioethics Center and collaborate with physicians representing every subspecialty at Children's Mercy.
+The Center's staff includes physicians, PhD-level scientists, nurses and clinical laboratory scientists experienced in genome analysis.
+The team features board-certified clinical molecular geneticists, genetic counselors, bioinformaticians and software engineers.
+The Center works closely with the Bioethics Center and collaborate with physicians representing every subspecialty at Children's Mercy.